gojira/CarND-Vehicle-Detection-1/writeup.md

 * [Chainer SSD 300x300](chainer_ssd_300.mp4)
 * [Chainer SSD 512x512](chainer_ssd_512.mp4)

 For reference, here is the video output for some of the other models.
-The Tensorflow SSD models completely miss the car in many frames, and the Tensorflow Faster RCNN model is very good but at 900ms per frame, too slow for practical use today.
+The Tensorflow SSD models completely miss the car in many frames, and the Tensorflow Faster RCNN model is very good but at 900ms per frame using GPU, too slow for practical use today.

 * [Tensorflow SSD Mobilenet](tensorflow_ssd_mobilenet.mp4)
 * [Tensorflow SSD Inception](tensorflow_ssd_inception.mp4)